 So I repeated the same steps: 1) Coat with spray adhesive, 2) Spray on fake snow until you achieve the look you’re going for, 3) Spray with glitter (optional.)

 *To flock a Christmas tree this size, you’d only need one can of each spray.
 I bought a lot of cans, but didn’t end up using them all.

 I mean.
 Seriously?!
 This took me five minutes and look how awesome it looks!

 I placed this little tree in a galvanized bucket and put it in our bedroom.
 Then I added some tree decorations that go with the “beachy” feel of our bedroom.

 We’ve never had a tree in our bedroom before, and I actually love plugging it in as I’m working at night.
 It makes our room feel so cozy and festive!

 After I was finished flocking this tree, I kept right on going.
-I ended up flocking quite a bit of my old greenery and garlands.
-I just have to figure out where to put it all…hmmm…
+I ended up flocking quite a bit of my old greenery and garlands so now I just have to figure out where to put it all…hmmm…

 So, what do you think?
 Are you imagining all of the old Christmas decor in your basement that you could change with a little spray? 😉